Regulations

 union europeenne

-AIFMD & UCITS: regulation of alternative investment funds and UCITS.
+AIFMD II & UCITS IV regulate alternative investment funds and OPCVM

 European sanctions regulations apply directly and require Member States to enforce them.